How much does it cost to adopt a pet?

 Our fees are always waived on all working cats.

-How old does my puppy need to be to be spayed or neutered?
+How old does a puppy or a kitten need to be to be spayed or neutered?

-Puppies need to be at least 8 weeks of age and weigh 2 pounds for surgery.
-We do not take animals 8 years and older without recent blood work.
-We do spay or neuter pets that are in heat.
+Puppies and kittens must be at least 8-weeks old and weigh 2 pounds for surgery.
+We do not spay or neuter animals more than 8-years old without recent blood work.
+We will spay or neuter pets that are in heat.

 Animal Cruelty and Neglect